okbreathe/jquery_plugins/basicWindow/README.md

 Note that calling `hide` without any arguments will destroy all existing windows.

-See the examples for more detailed usage
+See the examples for more detailed usage.

 ## ProTip